p4ali/Notes/js/angular_syntax.md

 ```

 # Directive
-Note, you must use camel-case to name the directive, e.g, namespaceDirectiveName.
-And this
+Note, you must use camel-cased name for the directive (Augular use a  normalized naming
-way Angular will be able to handle different formats, e.g., namespace-directive-name,
+scheme for directives ), e.g, namespaceDirectiveName.
+And this way Angular will be able
+to handle different formats, e.g., namespace-directive-name, namespace-directive:name,
-namespace-directive:name, data-namespace-directive-name, and x-namespace-directive-name.
+data-namespace-directive-name, and x-namespace-directive-name.

 ```javascript
 var myModule = angular.module(...);